 12 credits

-Time LIMITS
+Time Limits

 The program of study that you work out will be designed for completion, normally, by the end of the sixth or seventh semester of full-time graduate studies.

-In order to make satisfactory academic progress, a student must attempt to complete the logic requirement by the end of his or her first year.
+To make satisfactory academic progress, a student must attempt to complete the logic requirement by the end of his or her first year.
 If the student does not fulfill the requirement, then another attempt must be made in the third semester.
 If the student fails to satisfy the requirement again, another attempt must be made in the fourth semester.
 If the student fails to pass the requirement by the end of his or her fourth semester, then this will constitute failure to make satisfactory academic progress.
 Subject to instructor’s willingness, a student may attempt to pass the requirement more than once in a semester.

 All entering graduate students will participate in a proseminar in their first term in residence.
 All graduate students must take the Teaching Philosophy course during their first year of teaching.

-A student who is normally enrolled and in residence in the PhD. program is making satisfactory progress unless that student:
+A student who is normally enrolled and in residence in the PhD program is making satisfactory progress unless that student:

 • has not attempted to complete the logic requirement by the end of the first year in residence and continued to attempt to complete the logic requirement in each subsequent semester until completing this requirement, or